coltonbooth/CoreChainDB/k8s/nginx-openresty/container/README.md

 * Every request calls the `_M.access()` function.
-This function extracts the `app_id` and `app_key` from the HTTP request headers and forwards it to 3scale to see if a request is allowed to be forwarded to the BigchainDB backend.
+This function extracts the `app_id` and `app_key` from the HTTP request headers and forwards it to 3scale to see if a request is allowed to be forwarded to the corechaindb backend.
 The request also contains the various parameters that one would like to set access policies on.
 If the `app_id` and `app_key` is successful, the access rules for the parameters